dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 In Go, as in any other programming language, one builds large programs from a small set of basic constructs.
 Variables store values.
 Simple expressions are combined into larger ones with operations like addition and subtraction.
 Basic types are collected into aggregates like arrays and structs.
 Expressions are used in statements whose execution order is determined by control-flow statements like if and for.
 Statements are grouped into functions for isolation and reuse.
 Functions are gathered into source files and packages.

 We saw examples of most of these in the previous chapter.
-In this chapter, we’ll go into more detail about the basic structural elements of a Go program.
+In this chapter, we'll go into more detail about the basic structural elements of a Go program.
 The example programs are intentionally simple, so we can focus on the language without getting sidetracked by complicated algorithms or data structures.

 ## 2.1.
 Names

 The names of Go functions, variables, constants, types, statement labels, and packages follow a simple rule: a name begins with a letter (that is, anything that Unicode deems a letter) or an underscore and may have any number of additional letters, digits, and underscores.
 Case matters: `heapSort` and `Heapsort` are different names.

-Go has 25 [*keywords*](https://golang.org/ref/spec#Keywords) like `if` and `switch` that may be used only where the syntax permits; they can’t be used as names.
+Go has 25 [*keywords*](https://golang.org/ref/spec#Keywords) like `if` and `switch` that may be used only where the syntax permits; they can't be used as names.
 ```
 break        default      func         interface    select
 case         defer        go           map          struct